 - is the same model being used by elementary education faculty

-If you are a freshman, you also have the option of purchasing and bringing an iPad at the beginning of the Fall 2014 semester.
+If you are a freshman, you also have the option of purchasing and bringing an iPad prior to earning 30 credit hours and achieving Sophomore status.

 If you are transferring to Emporia State from another institution, majoring in elementary education, and have earned 30 hours, you will be required to purchase and bring an iPad.